 Presteigne’s place in gallows history

-Presteigne is on the historical map due to one very sad story from the 1800’s.
-Reader discretion advised!
+Presteigne earned its place on the historical map thanks to a deeply tragic story from the early 1800s.
+Reader discretion advised.

 Shocking end

 Jennifer Green’s research shows the trial was much anticipated and the courtroom was full.
 12 ‘just men and true’ were selected from the local gentry to sit on the jury.
-Among them was Walter Wilkins.
-Mary had chosen ‘gay apparel’ confident that Mr Wilkins would save her from the gallows.
-To cut a long story short, the jury returned a verdict of guilty.
-2 days later Mary was taken from her cell by cart to Gallows Lane on the edge of town and hung from a tree.
+Shockingly, among them was Walter Wilkins.
+Mary had chosen to wear ‘gay apparel’, confident that Mr Wilkins would save her from the gallows.
+Sadly, this didn’t happen and the jury returned a verdict of guilty.
+Two days later Mary was taken from her cell by cart to Gallows Lane (it’s still there) on the edge of town and hung from a tree.
 The story says that she was so weak and light from her ordeal that a man was paid to hang onto her legs until her neck broke.

 Historic Lodgings and Walking Trails